Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may be more likely to quit for good if you seek support from others.

-Talk to your doctor about your plans to quit.
-Ask about medications that can help.
+Talk with your doctor about your plans to quit.
+Ask about medicines that can help.
 Some contain nicotine and some do not.
 Some are available by prescription.
 You can buy others over-the-counter.
-These medications help control the desire to use tobacco and the uncomfortable symptoms people have when they try to quit.
+These medicines help control the desire to use tobacco and the uncomfortable symptoms people have when they try to quit.
 Others gradually lessen the level of nicotine in the body.
-Your health care provider can tell you about all the choices available including:
+Your healthcare provider can tell you about all the choices available including:

 Oral medicines such as bupropion or varenicline